wttech/aet/documentation/src/main/wiki/TestExecutor.md

 * **HTTP Method**: GET
 * **Parameters**:
     * `correlationId` - correlation ID of the suite run, which is returned in response to the suite run request.
-* **Description**: Returns processing status of the suite run identified by `correlationId`.
+* **Description**: Returns processing status of the suite run identified by `correlationId` or `404` if suite can't be found in the system.
 Please note that the `Run suite` request returns full URL from which the processing status can be obtained.

 ###### Response